Junk (M83 album): Background

 Junk marks the band's first studio release without longtime vocalist and keyboardist Morgan Kibby, who left the band prior to recording sessions of the album.
 On 4 March 2016, Gonzalez announced that Dallas musician Kaela Sinclair would be replacing Kibby for the upcoming tour supporting Junk, whom he found by crowd-sourcing online.
 The track "Walkway Blues" marks the debut songwriting and lead vocal contribution of Jordan Lawlor, better known by his stage name J. Laser, who was also recruited through a crowd-sourced audition in 2011.

 Gonzalez noted that he was inspired by 1970s and 1980s television shows such as Punky Brewster and Who's the Boss?, stating, "I feel like TV shows are starting to sound and look the same.
 There's no more passion anymore.
 So this album is a tribute to those old-fashioned shows."
 The album's artwork appears to be a reference to the McDonald's Fry Kids, which were prominent in the McDonaldland commercials from that era.

 Guitarist Steve Vai makes an uncredited appearance on the track "Go!".

 Release

 The album's first single, "Do It, Try It", was released on 1 March 2016.
-The second single from the album, "Solitude", was released on 17 March 2016 in Australia and New Zealand and on 18 March 2016 worldwide.
+The second single from the album, "Solitude", was released on 18 March 2016.
 The third single from the album, "Go!", featuring Mai Lan, was released on 5 April 2016.